Venkat-95/CNN_based_Bounding_Box_Regression/README.md

-# CNN_based_Bounding_Box_Regression
+# CNN based Bounding Box Regression

-Neural Network using PyTorch to detect License plates of Automobiles using CNN based bounding box regression technique.
+This project is an end to end implementation of a CNN based bounding box regression technique for detection of Automobile license plates.

+Detailed usage will follow post completion of all test case coverage and training model update.